arandilopez/doom-neovim/README.md

 That said, you should try [Neovim](https://neovim.io/)

-I created these settings to work as I do with DOOM Emacs, as far as possible.
+I created these settings to work as I do with Doom Emacs, as far as possible.

 ### Installation